 A new employee is an employee hired after the base year or transferred into Nebraska after the base year who earns the required wage.
 The number of FTEs is calculated using the number of hours paid in the year.
 One FTE employee is equal to 40 hours per week for the entire year.

-Average annual wage of new employees means the compensation subject to income tax withholding paid to new employees at the project divided by the number of FTEs that earned the compensation.
+For projects with an application dated prior to July 15, 2010, average annual wage of new employees means the compensation subject to income tax withholding paid to new employees at the project divided by the number of FTEs that earned the compensation.
 For projects with an application on or after July 15, 2010, the average annual wage of new employees means the compensation subject to Medicare tax paid to new employees at the project divided by the number of FTEs that earned the compensation.